gerarovetta/zoo-excercise/README.md

 ## Project Structure :rocket:

 - `zoo-excercise/`: Contains the source code for the project.
+  - `zoo/`: Houses all animal-related classes.
     - `animals/`: Houses all animal-related classes.
       - `Animal.js`: The base class for all animal types.
       - `Lion.js`: A class representing lions.
       - `Tiger.js`: A class representing tigers.
       - `Elephant.js`: A class representing elephants.
       - ...
     - `zoo.js`: A class for the zoo representation.
 - `index.js`: main project file.
 - `test/`: Contains unit tests for the project.
   - `test.js`: The unit test file for testing the zoo and animal classes.